threema-ch/threema-desktop/README.md

 Note that this requires a C/C++ compiler toolchain due to native dependencies, as mentioned above.

 [nvm]: https://github.com/nvm-sh/nvm

+### <a name="set-up-fonts"></a>Set Up Fonts

+When building from source, due to its license, the Threema font (Lab Grotesque) is not included in the build.
+To ensure that all fonts are rendered correctly, obtain a desktop license from [Letters from Sweden](https://lettersfromsweden.se/) and install the font family on your system.

+If you don't install the font, you can still build and run Threema, but some layouts might not be rendered as intended.
+(Known issue: Numbers are not displayed correctly.)

+_Note: In official builds provided by Threema, the Lab Grotesque font is bundled and does not need to be installed manually._

 ### <a name="build-and-package"></a>Build and Package